NephroPlus | India's largest network of dialysis centres

 The kidneys perform essential functions: filtering blood to remove waste products and excess substances, regulating electrolytes and fluid balance, producing hormones (like erythropoietin for red blood cell production and renin for blood pressure regulation), and maintaining acid-base balance.
 Processes include filtration, reabsorption of useful substances, and secretion of waste into urine.

-Types of dialysis
+Types of Dialysis

-There are two primary types of dialysis
+There are two main types of dialysis: Hemodialysis and Peritoneal dialysis.

 Hemodialysis